newfies-dialer/python-msspeak/README.rst

 Feedback
 --------

-Your feedback is more than welcome.
-Write email to areski@gmail.com or post bugs and feature requests on github:
+Feedback are more than welcome, post bugs and feature requests on github:

 http://github.com/newfies-dialer/python-mstranslate/issues